AndreiD/arweave-ipfs-bridge/README.md

 - If you use Ubuntu, get the binary file **iab**, if not you'll have to build/run it
 - Copy the configuration.json file in the same directory (modify it to your liking)
 - run ./iab **defaults on 0.0.0.0:5555**

+* If you want to use it on other platforms, either use the Dockerfile or build it yourself

 ### Docker